LuminesenceProject/LumiOS/README.md

 > 📝 When adding games, please ensure you include an **image preview**.

+To get the source code, click the dropdown on main, then the version you want.
+Unfortunately old versions were lost since the code was directly updated.
+The code between major updates was completely changed.

 > [!NOTE]
 > Some feature suggestions may not be added — especially ones relying on external servers — to keep **offline functionality** intact.
 > Game links can always be updated through the **Settings** app.